odeabrian/python-trivia-game/README.md

 # python-trivia-game
-# Upload your files to a branch with your name on it, or just add it the master branch
+# Upload your files to a branch with your name on it, or just add it to the master branch